good-loop/doc/pages/policy/quality-assurance.md

  - <i>Consistency:</i> The Company will ensure consistency of standards through the implementation of appropriate quality assurance systems and procedures.

-## Software Testing & Release
+## Software Development, Testing & Release

-We use a combination of quality assurance techniques to provide a high  quality of service.
+We use a combination of quality assurance techniques to provide a high quality of software.

  - Development is done in clearly defined sprints following best practice processes.
+ - Version control (using git) is used to manage feature development and release versions.
+See our [Git Workflow Process](policy/git-policy.html) for details.
+ - Fresh code is peer-reviewed using git pull requests.
+Peer review can be relaxed in urgent situations.
  - We have a dedicated testing phase for each release.
-This includes testing by staff from outside the development team.
+This includes testing by non-developers.
  - Quality monitoring is built into the software itself, with automatic alerts if there is an issue.